 CAN I USE COCONUT CREAM INSTEAD OF CANNED COCONUT MILK FOR THIS COCONUT MILK DESSERT RECIPE?

 HOW DO I SERVE BLACK BEANS IN COCONUT MILK?

-Warm, for sure.
 It’s quite tempting to start eating it once it’s out of the heat.
 But trust me, wait for it to slightly cool down.
-(Yep, I learned this the hard way 🙂 ).

-- Reduce heat to low and simmer for 30 minutes.
+- Cover with a lid, reduce heat to low and simmer for at least 30 mins.

 - If you are adding salt, add it slowly and in between tasting.
 It’s supposed to balance the sweetness, not completely over power it.